sdsmnc221/basic-react-native-unity/README.md

 ![Open .xcworkspace](/resources/build.png)

-- If the build succeeded but the app is not installed and launched on the device, just restart the packager, clean and rebuild project.
+- If the build succeeded but the app is not installed and launched on the device, just restart the packager, maybe delete the app on the iPhone, then clean and rebuild project.
 And make sure that your Apple ID works.

 ```
 $ react-native start